subutai-attic/liquid-router/PCB/README.md

-# liquid-router
+# Subutai™ Router
-The Subutai Liquid Router open hardware project sources.
+The Subutai™ Router open hardware project sources.

 The 3DRender includes the 3D pdf of the board.